newrachael/foldermap/README.md

 1. A timestamp of when the report was generated
 2. The absolute path of the base folder
 3. A visual tree structure of all folders and files
-4. The content of each file, formatted as code blocks
+4. The content of each file, formatted as code blocks (for complete reports)

 Example folder structure: